 - Traffic signals warranted for this project are at Chestnut Street, and at the Interstate-25 ramp intersections with Fontanero Street.
 There is potential in the future for additional intersections to become signalized depending on development of the area, but not with this project as traffic projections do not warrant it at this time.

-Phase 1 involves constructing the missing section of Centennial Boulevard at the north end of the project by the Veteran’s Clinic, and removal of the existing buildings on properties acquired by the City close to Fontanero Street.
-Phase 1 is estimated at 10 percent of the overall project work.
-Some pavement rehabilitation will take place as well as restriping and replacement of barricades.
-Pavement will be restriped as two lanes from Fillmore Street to Indian Hills and Van Buren Street.
-Although the gap will be paved and the road will be open to traffic, the Centennial Boulevard extension will remain blocked at Van Buren Street and Mesa Valley Road during this Phase per commitments made to residents to reduce traffic into the neighborhoods.
+The missing section of Centennial Boulevard at the north end of the project by the Veteran’s Clinic, and the existing buildings on properties acquired by the City close to Fontanero Street were removed.
+Some pavement rehabilitation took place as well as restriping and replacement of barricades.
+Pavement was restriped as two lanes from Fillmore Street to Indian Hills and Van Buren Street.
+Although the gap was paved and the road opened to traffic, the Centennial Boulevard extension will remain blocked at Van Buren Street and Mesa Valley Road during the project construction per commitments made to residents to reduce traffic into the neighborhoods.
 Paving the gap provides construction access to developments, and for completion of a Voluntary Clean-up Plan (VCUP) of an undocumented trash site.
-There will be no sidewalks placed during Phase 1.

 Property impacts: The design of the road was refined to follow the existing topography, and strategically aligns such that it limits impacts to the adjacent floodplain, neighborhoods and property.
-There are a small number of properties and/or easements required.
+There were a small number of properties and/or easements required.
 Property owners potentially impacted by the project have been contacted by the project team.
-For the few full properties being acquired by the City, purchase agreements are in place and the standard relocation process (based on the Uniform Relocation Act) is underway.
-Removal of those structures is anticipated to take place during Phase 1.
+For the few full properties acquired by the City, the standard relocation process was followed (based on the Uniform Relocation Act).

-Phase 2 of the project entails construction of the Centennial Boulevard roadway extension from Van Buren Street to Interstate-25.
+Completion of the road extension project entails construction of the Centennial Boulevard roadway extension from Van Buren Street to Interstate-25.
 After completion of the VCUP, this phase will include earthwork, utility and drainage infrastructure, roadway paving, curbing, pedestrian facilities, lighting, and landscaping for that segment.
 It also includes finishing details (final striping, signage, pedestrian facilities, lighting, etc.) on the Phase 1 segment north of Van Buren Street.
-Phase 2 represents approximately 90 percent of the overall project work required.

 Public Meeting for Mesa Springs neighborhood July, 14, 2016